About GKE Inference Gateway

 GKE Inference Gateway provides the following key capabilities to efficiently serve generative AI models for generative AI applications on GKE:

 • Optimized load balancing for inference: distributes requests to optimize AI model serving performance.
-It uses metrics from model servers, such as KVCache Utilization and the queue length of pending requests, to use accelerators (such as GPUs and TPUs) more efficiently for generative AI workloads.
+It uses metrics from model servers, such as KV cache hits and the queue length of pending requests to consume accelerators (such as GPUs and TPUs) more efficiently for generative AI workloads.
+This enables Prefix-Cache Aware Routing, a key feature that sends requests with shared context, identified by analyzing the request body, to the same model replica by maximizing cache hits.
+This approach dramatically reduces redundant computations and improves Time-to-First-Token, making it highly effective for conversational AI, Retrieval-Augmented Generation (RAG), and other template-based generative AI workloads.

 • Dynamic LoRA fine-tuned model serving: supports serving dynamic LoRA fine-tuned models on a common accelerator.
 This reduces the number of GPUs and TPUs required to serve models by multiplexing multiple LoRA fine-tuned models on a common base model and accelerator.